aloisdg/Doccou/README.md

 * Export the summary as a csv
 * Move to Mahapps
 * Switch this list to the issue list
+* Move the PCL lib in a different project

 ## ToDo